Moe-hacker/ruri/README.md

 &emsp;It's like `chroot` and `unshare`,but with a controllable reduced capability set.
 ### Features:
 - Written with 100% C programming language.
+- Light weight, the binary is less than 1M.
 - Can be run with unshare mode.
 - Controllable capability set.
 - Automatically mount system runtime files and login to the container.